Coherent States in M-Theory: A Brane Scan using the Taub-NUT

 The dimensional reduction of the compact coordinate $x^{11}$ leads to the ten dimensional metric, the dilaton and the Ramond-Ramond gauge field $\mathbf{A}$, which corresponds to the D6 brane solution in type IIA string theory.
 The string coupling is given by

 the radius of the compact eleventh direction is

 and $\mu=\frac{1}{2} g_sl_s = \frac{1}{2}g_{s}\sqrt{\alpha^\prime}$, implying its connection to the radius of the eleventh direction.

 We will now show that the Taub-NUT solution (\ref{KKmoNopolEinMth}) is a GS state in M-theory.
 Our starting point will be the Minkowski solution to the M-theory equation of motion, namely, where we have chosen the Cartesian coordinates in six spatial directions; spherical polar coordinates in remaining four directions with the Hopf metric on $S^3$; and defined $d\widetilde\Omega_2^2 = \frac{d\theta^2}{4} + \mu^2 \sin^2\theta d\varphi^2$.
-The boundary condition will be satisfied because at $r\to \infty$, the infinite radius eleventh circle will be replaced by a finite sized circle by the GS state as we shall see in \eqref{alpsphere} and \eqref{11circle}.
+The boundary condition will be satisfied because at $r\to {1\over k_{\rm IR}}$, where $k_{\rm IR}$ is the IR cutoff, the large radius eleventh circle will be replaced by a finite sized circle by the GS state as we shall see in \eqref{alpsphere} and \eqref{11circle}.

 A general Euclidean path integral analysis in M-theory leads to the following expression for the expectation value of metric operator over the GS state \cite{Brahma4}: \begin{widetext}